early277/tonality-visualizer/README.md

 - **MIDI Input** — visualize notes in real time from any CoreMIDI device.
 - **MIDI File Playback** — load `.mid` files and watch the tonal motion.
 - **Trainer Mode** — practice chord-by-chord; advance when you play all target notes.
+- **Real-Time Ring Trainer** — ring timeline shows when to play and how long to hold each note.
 - **Live Sound Option** — toggle on/off the built-in WebAudio synth for live MIDI playback.
 - **Physics-Based Disk** — the disk rotates according to tonal balance.
 - **Customizable UI** — toggle visibility, anchor (water/disk), bilingual JP/EN, opacity, etc.